The Complete Guide to Accommodation Options in Thailand

 Condos

-Condos are popular for young professionals, singles, and couples who commit to living in Thailand for at least a year or longer.
-They come in a range of sizes, from studio apartments to five-bedroom penthouses.
-But a majority of them are studios or one- or two-bedroom units.
+Condos are popular with young professionals, singles, and couples committing to at least a year in Thailand.
+They range from studios to five-bedroom penthouses, though most are studios or one- and two-bedroom units.

-Condos average between 22- and 50-square meters.
-However, they are often located in central areas near metro stations and offer modern designs and excellent amenities.
+Most units range from 22 to 50 square meters.
+They are usually in central areas near metro stations and come with modern designs and good amenities.

-In Bangkok, rental prices for one- or two-bedroom condos range from THB20,000 to THB40,000 per month and usually require a one-year lease.
-Many new condos offer amenities such as library rooms, onsens, rooftop gardens, pools, and gyms.
+In Bangkok, rental prices for one- or two-bedroom condos range from THB 15,000 to THB 40,000 per month, typically on a one-year lease.
+Many new condos offer extras like library rooms, onsens, rooftop gardens, pools, and gyms.

-In Chiang Mai, rental prices for condos start at around THB10,000 per month.
-Rental prices for mid- to high-end condos in Pattaya and Phuket are like those in Bangkok.
+In Chiang Mai, condo rentals start from around THB 10,000 per month.
+Mid- to high-end condos in Pattaya and Phuket are priced similarly to Bangkok.

-Some key condo developers in Thailand include Ananda, Noble Development, Pruksa, Park Origin, and Supalai.
+Some key condo developers in Thailand include Ananda, Noble Development, Pruksa, and Supalai.

 Townhouses

-Townhouses provide a great balance between spaciousness and urban living.
-They usually have two floors and three bedrooms.
-The average size is around 200-square meters.
-And they offer more living space than apartments or condos.
+Townhouses offer a good balance between space and city living.
+They typically have two floors and three bedrooms, with an average size of around 200 square meters — significantly more space than a condo or apartment.

 A modern townhouse in Thailand.

-Modern townhouses are in the suburbs of Bangkok within gated communities known as a moo baan.
-Downtown Bangkok also has many townhouses, but they tend to be older in design and offer less privacy and security.
+Modern townhouses are in the suburbs of Bangkok within gated communities known as moo baan.
+Downtown Bangkok also has townhouses, but they tend to be older and offer less privacy and security.

 Houses

-The monthly rent for a furnished four-bedroom house in Bangkok and its suburbs can range from THB100,000 to THB200,000.
-But this depends on location and condition.
-Long-term rental agreements of a year or more are usually required.
+Monthly rent for a furnished four-bedroom house in Bangkok and its suburbs ranges from THB 18,000 to THB 200,000, depending on location and condition.
+Long-term leases of a year or more are usually required.

-There are also housing developments that cater to expats, such as Nichada Thani near Bangkok and Laguna Phuket.
-These tend to be pricier but are near supermarkets, restaurants, and international schools.
+There are also housing developments geared toward expats, such as Nichada Thani near Bangkok and Laguna Phuket.
+These tend to be pricier but are close to supermarkets, restaurants, and international schools.

 Houses in Pattaya or Hua Hin often cost 30 to 50 percent less than those in Bangkok.
-However, houses in Phuket or Koh Samui can sometimes be even more expensive than Bangkok.
-This, of course, depends on their proximity to the beach.
+Houses in Phuket or Koh Samui can sometimes be more expensive than Bangkok, depending on proximity to the beach.

-The process of renting a home is slightly different from other accommodations.
-To learn about these differences, we recommend reading our guide to renting a house in Thailand.
+The process of renting a home is slightly different from other accommodation types.
+We recommend reading our guide to renting a house in Thailand for details.

 Villas

-Villas are a unique and exclusive option for those who don’t need to commute to an office every day.
-They provide a peaceful living environment with resort-like decor, generous living spaces, multiple bedrooms, private swimming pools, and landscaped gardens.
-Many come with furniture and are managemed to ensure prompt maintenance and support.
+Villas are a good fit for those who don’t need to commute to an office daily.
+They offer resort-style living with generous space, multiple bedrooms, private pools, and landscaped gardens.
+Most come furnished and are managed for prompt maintenance and support.

-Popular villa locations include islands such as Phuket, Koh Samui, and Krabi, as well as cities like Pattaya, Hua Hin, and Khao Yai.
+Popular villa locations include Phuket, Koh Samui, and Krabi, as well as Pattaya, Hua Hin, and Khao Yai.
 Villas are available for both short- and long-term leases.

 Find Out More: